 However, it is not only the businesses desire to satisfy their customers taking advantage of this.
 In today's world, where data is power, people with malicious intentions are following the whole world and trying to manipulate and exploit the potential vulnerabilities and gaps in data and information systems as well.
 If you want to ensure that the systems you store your data are safe, let us introduce you to today's approach and innovative technologies: Zero Trust and Privileged Access Management (PAM)...

 Zero Trust is a strategical cybersecurity model designed to defend and protect digital work environments such as cloud technologies, SaaS, DevOps, and robotic automatization.
-Named by American market research company Forrester's industrial analyst John Kindervag, Zero Trust has spread to the world with the motto “Never trust, always verify”.
+Named by American market research company Forrester's industrial analyst John Kindervag, Zero Trust has spread to the world with the motto “Never trust, always confirm”.
 Mega corporations and businesses such as Google started integrating the Zero Trust model into their systems in no time.
 And after the cyberattacks on the USA Office of Personnel Management in 2015, the US House of Representatives suggested using Zero Trust in government institutions to prevent such situations from happening again and this made Zero trust even more famous.

 Zero Trust suggests that businesses rely on no digital personality, regardless of whether they are on or off the network, and that anyone and everything attempting to connect to the network should be verified before accessing or granting access to data.
 Therefore, the system is protected against not only attacks from outside but against malware and individuals inside the system as well.
 Even if internal threats seem impossible to occur at first glance, many institutions around the globe face such attacks.
 Besides, internal threats are not always caused by third parties either.
 Personnel with access to restricted areas can make, by accident or on purpose, 'mistakes' too.
 This emphasizes the importance of the Zero Trust approach even more.